Play it here. Video runs 8 minutes, 20 seconds.

 Play it here.
 Video runs 2 minutes, 16 seconds.

-By background is in art, film, video editing and street photography.
-All these disciplines come together in my filmic series, Restaurant Nocturnes.
+My background is in art, film, video editing and street photography.
+All these disciplines come together in my cinematic series, Restaurant Nocturnes.
 This Noir-Eyed Chef likes nothing better than cruising neon splashed nighttime Los Angeles streets and shooting restaurant facades -- this is when they look the coolest.
 And as a bonus I collect audio menu descriptions for each one, so this series is groovy to look at, and you learn their culinary stance.

 With 11 Restaurant Nocturnes under my belt I've only scratched the Teflon surface of LA's dining scene.
 I compile a bakers dozen eateries in each Nocturne, and I include every kind of cafe: from Top Chef season 6 winner Michael Voltaggio's hip ink. restaurant on Melrose Avenue, to Chinatown's Hop Louie, a time capsule constructed in the 1940's.